Fraser Basin Council

 • provide guidance for recreation authorizations and activities in the project area

-The Fraser Basin Council has assisted the project partners by serving as a facilitator and has also supported outreach and engagement with local governments, stakeholders and the public.
+The Fraser Basin Council has served as a facilitator for the partners and has also supported outreach and engagement with local governments, stakeholders and the public.

 To learn more, see Phase 1 of the Visitor Use Management Strategy.